University of Maryland School of Dentistry

 |About the School of Dentistry|

 Established as the Baltimore College of Dental Surgery in 1840, the University of Maryland School of Dentistry is the world's first dental college.
 It has successfully upheld the aspirations of its founders, Drs.
 Horace H. Hayden and Chapin A. Harris.
 The school of dentistry is an exciting place to be, a place with unique history and tradition in our profession, yet eager to embrace the future.
 The school's mission is to improve the quality of life in Maryland through education, research and service related to health, with special emphasis on improving dental, oral and craniofacial health through comprehensive education, research and service programs.
+The school is led by Dean Mark A. Reynolds, DDS '86, PhD, MA.

 The University of Maryland School of Dentistry offers exceptional educational programs for prospective members of the oral health professions.
 The school was the first in the world to offer a science-based curriculum in dentistry and is committed to maintaining its position as a leader in oral health education.
 In addition to the doctor of dental surgery degree, the school offers bachelor's and master's degrees in dental hygiene and graduate programs in oral and craniofacial biological sciences and experimental pathology.
 Advanced dental education in the following programs is also offered: advanced education in general dentistry, endodontics, oral and maxillofacial pathology, orthodontics, pediatric dentistry, periodontics and prosthodontics.
 A six-year combined certificate/MD program is offered in oral-maxillofacial surgery.
 Selected PhD and DDS/PhD students are supported through a National Institutes of Health training program in oral biology and neuroscience and funds from the Dean's Office.
 The student body is one of the most diverse in the nation and the school has more than 6,500 living graduates working in oral health professions.